edglynes/external-dns/docs/tutorials/akamai-edgedns.md

 ## Cleanup

-Once you successfully configure and verify record management via ExternalDNS, you can delete the tutorial's example:
+Once you successfully configure and verify record management via External-DNS, you can delete the tutorial's example:

 ```
 $ kubectl delete -f nginx.yaml
 $ kubectl delete -f externaldns.yaml
 ```

+## Additional Information

+* The Akamai provider allows the administrative user to filter zones by both name (domain-filter) and contract Id (zone-id-filter).
+The Edge DNS API will return a '500 Internal Error' if an invalid contract Id is provided.
+* The provider will substitute any embedded quotes in TXT records with `` ` `` (back tick) when writing the records to the API.